 Savannah State continues to engage in groundbreaking research.
 SSU sent cutting-edge genetic material from campus laboratories to the International Spaces Station (ISS) in 2014.
-Savannah State has also earned two patents in 2016.
+Savannah State also earned two patents in 2016.
 One allows for the collection and harvest of organic material necessary for long-distance space travel.
 The other is a new chemical that has implications for treating Alzheimer's, ALS and dementia.

 |Dr. Cheryl Davenport Dozier||2011 - Present|

 |Benjamin F. Hubert||1926-1947|